John R. Carroll has been a media analyst for over four decades. Work from his 45 years in the Boston media trenches is here.

 During his television career, Carroll has won nine New England Emmy awards, mostly for news writing and commentary.
 He is also the recipient of the RTNDA’s National Edward R. Murrow award for writing, and a three-time winner of the National Press Club’s Arthur Rowse Award for Press Criticism.

-In addition to It’s Good to Live in a Two-Daily Town, Carroll produces Campaign Outsider, which comments on politics, media and whatever, and Sneak Adtack, a blog that tracks stealth marketing (aka ads in sheep’s clothing).
+In addition to It’s Good to Live in a Two-Daily Town, Carroll produces Campaign Outsider, which comments on politics, media , arts and culture, and whatever, and Sneak Adtack, a blog that tracks stealth marketing (aka ads in sheep’s clothing).

 Carroll is also a consultant to Ask Doctor Ads, although he takes no responsibility for all the cockamamie stuff the Doc dishes out.
 (Federally mandated warning: Dr. Ads is not a licensed physician,.)

 Were you aware that Steve Schwartz, who had a jazz program on WGBH, died last week?
 Eric Jackson on WGBH and Angelynn Grant on WMBR mentioned it, but aside from a post from Tom Reney, I haven’t seen any other notice about it.
 In particular, I haven’t seen anything in the Globe, which is a little strange.